As condo crashed down, they escaped through smoke and ruin

 But he knew it was too late.

-His son thought a plane had crashed into the building, but there was little time to talk as they rushed into the stairwell, wondering if there was enough time to descend 11 painstaking floors.
-No one panicked or cried.
+There was little time to talk as they rushed into the stairwell, wondering if there was enough time to descend 11 painstaking floors.

 Each time they descended another level, they yelled out the floor number, a small victory of survival, one floor closer to freedom.